Emory-HITI/Niffler/modules/png-extraction/README.md

 * *Depth*: How far in the folder hierarchy from the DICOMHome are the DICOM images.
 For example, a patient/study/series/instances.dcm indicates a depth of 3.

-### Print the Images or Limit the Extraction to Include only the Common DICOM Attributes.
+### Print the Images or Limit the Extraction to Include only the Common DICOM Attributes

 The below two fields can be left unmodified for most executions.
+The default values are included below for these boolean properties.

 * *PrintImages*: Do you want to print the images from these dicom files?
 Default is _true_.